IKIM-Essen/ClusterDocs/docs/getting-started/macos.md

 macOS.
 Allow about 15 minutes after your RCC account and approved connection settings are available.

+## Use the built-in credential manager for RCC web sign-in

+For RCC websites, use the password/passkey facilities already provided by macOS—such as Passwords/Keychain—or another institutionally approved password manager.
+Let macOS store passkeys when the RCC sign-in flow offers them rather than writing passwords, recovery codes, or other web credentials into notes, shell files, or project storage.

+This is separate from SSH.
+RCC does **not** recommend adding a passphrase to the normal software-backed RCC SSH key.

 ## 1. Check the built-in SSH client

 Open **Terminal** from Applications → Utilities, then run: